PriyaJ313/seq-gen-proj/README.md

 # seq-gen-proj
 Project to get the random tracking number for different Client purpose.

+**Project Setup**

+1. Download Project
+2. Run RandomApplication.java locally
+3. Application will startup and API are ready to test.
+4. Use below API details to test in local.

 **Deployed URL:**

 This project is deployed in Railway.app and avaiable in the below link.